hashicorp/vault-client-dotnet/docs/SecretsApi.md

 <a name="sshlistroles"></a>
 # **SshListRoles**

-> void SshListRoles (string sshMountPath, TimeSpan? wrapTTL = null)
+> StandardListResponse SshListRoles (string sshMountPath, TimeSpan? wrapTTL = null)

 Manage the 'roles' that can be created with this backend.